mitre/fieldmanual/sphinx-docs/Learning-the-terminology.md

 Generated links are added to the operation _chain_.
 The chain contains all links created for the operation.

 When an agents checks in, it will collect its instructions.
-The instructions are then run, depending on the _executor_ used, and results are sent back to the CALDERA server.
+The instructions are then run, depending on the _executor_ used, and results are sent back to the Caldera server.

-Then the results are received, CALDERA will use a _parser_ to add any collected facts to the operation.
+Then the results are received, Caldera will use a _parser_ to add any collected facts to the operation.
 Parsers analyze the output of an ability to extract potential facts.
 If potential facts are allowed through the _fact rules_, the fact is added to the operation for use in future links.

 ## Plugins

-CALDERA is a framework extended by _plugins_.
-These plugins provide CALDERA with extra functionality in some way.
+Caldera is a framework extended by _plugins_.
+These plugins provide Caldera with extra functionality in some way.

-Multiple plugins are included by default in CALDERA.
+Multiple plugins are included by default in Caldera.
 A few noteworthy examples are below, though a more complete and detailed list can be found on the [Plugin Library](Plugin-library.md) page:

 - Sandcat: The Sandcat agent is the recommended agent for new users
-- Stockpile: This plugin holds the majority of open-source abilities, adversaries, planners, and obfuscators created by the CALDERA team
+- Stockpile: This plugin holds the majority of open-source abilities, adversaries, planners, and obfuscators created by the Caldera team
-- Training: The training plugin walks users through most of CALDERA's functionality -- recommended for new users
+- Training: The training plugin walks users through most of Caldera's functionality -- recommended for new users